-- 503 case (503 cases are SSI cases that continue Medicaid SSI eligibility when Social Security cost of living increases cause an SSI member to lose SSI eligibility). - 3) Institutionalized enrollment.
+- 2) 503 case (503 cases are SSI cases that continue Medicaid SSI eligibility when Social Security cost of living increases cause an SSI member to lose SSI eligibility).

+- 3) Institutionalized enrollment.

+- 4) Foster Care Medicaid enrollment.

-In these three exceptions, the HMO's liability shall not exceed the period for which it is capitated.
+In these four exceptions, the HMO's liability shall not exceed the period for which it is capitated.
 When calculating the HMO liability for the member, the HMO should take the total stay allowed divided by the total number of days hospitalized to determine a daily rate.
 The daily rate would then be multiplied by the number of days the member was enrolled in the HMO.